API + MCP Guide

 --instructions "This table lists hedge funds.
 Validate AUM, strategy, and HQ city."

-Describe the table you want — rows, columns, scope — and Hyperplexity builds and validates it from scratch.
+Describe the table you want — rows, columns, scope — and Subindex builds and validates it from scratch.
 Designed for tables with 4 or more rows .

 start_table_maker("Top 20 US biotech companies: name, ticker, market cap, lead drug, phase")